 Self-Supporting (Independent) Students:

 For Federal Financial Aid: Students who claim to be self-supporting at the time of their enrollment at Georgetown University may meet the federal definition of financial independence to qualify for federal aid as an independent applicant.
 The instructions to the Free Application for Federal Student Aid (FAFSA) explain the circumstances under which a student may apply for federal financial aid programs without providing parental information.
 For the 2022–2023 academic year, students who were born before January 1, 1998, or are active duty or veterans of the U.S. Armed Forces, or are wards of the court, or have been in foster care since age 13, or whose parents are deceased, or are an emancipated minor, or are in legal guardianship, or are an unaccompanied youth who is homeless, or are legally married or separated, or have legal dependents other than a spouse may qualify for federal financial aid as an independent applicant without providing parental information.

 For Need-Based Institutional Georgetown Scholarship: To be considered for a Georgetown scholarship, all applicants are expected to provide parental income and asset information, even if they meet the requirements for independent status for purposes of federal financial aid eligibility.

-Exceptions: In a very limited number of special cases, the Georgetown requirement to provide parent information may be waived.
+Exceptions: In a very limited number of exceptional circumstances, the Georgetown requirement to provide parent information may be waived.
 The requirement to provide parent information is typically waived for applicants for Georgetown scholarship aid who are wards of the court, in foster care, are homeless, or whose parents are deceased.
 Other exceptions to the general rule that applicants for Georgetown scholarship aid must provide parent information are made on a case-by-case basis.
 The criteria for exceptions (considered in combination) are: